SHI-Labs/Decoupled-Classification-Refinement/README.md

 <img src='demo/network_default.png' width='800'>

 ## News
+* \[2018/10/06\] All codes for DCR V1 are released in the [dcr_v1 branch](https://github.com/bowenc0221/Decoupled-Classification-Refinement/tree/dcr_v1)!
+We do not suggest you use this code, this code is released just for reference purpose.
 * \[2018/10/04\] All codes for DCR V2 are released!
 Tech report is also releasing soon.
 * \[2018/09/26\] Added all COCO results.
 Code will be released very soon with a new tech report.
 Stay tuned!